-To finish the installation, the LFS-Bootscripts are set up in Chapter 7, and the kernel and boot loader are set up in Chapter 8.
+To finish the installation, the basic system configuration is set up in Chapter 7, and the kernel and boot loader are set up in Chapter 8.
 Chapter 9 contains information on continuing the LFS experience beyond this book.
 After the steps in this book have been implemented, the computer will be ready to reboot into the new LFS system.